plurb/Aetherwynn-Unstable-Isotopes/Classes/Warlock/Patrons/Spirit Patron.md

 > *You've formed a contract with a death spirit, gaining a portion of its might.
 You channel this fragment through a weapon granted to you by your patron, which you use to cleanse the world.*

+## Bonus Proficiencies

+You gain proficiency with Martial Weapons.

+## Starting Equipment

+A Martial Weapon.

 ## Expanded Spell List

 | Spell Level | Spell Name                       |